CLeARoboticsLab/ros_sockets/README.md

 ### State Feedback

-This node streams pose and twist data obtained from a motion capture system via UDP.
+This node runs a server that holds pose and twist data obtained from a motion capture system.
+A command is sent to the server to retrieve the latest pose and twist data.
 Designed to be used with the [vrpn_client_ros](http://wiki.ros.org/vrpn_client_ros) node that is used with motion capture systems like Vicon and OptiTrack.

 #### Configuration